Active Duty in a Pandemic

 7.13.20

-From early April to the beginning of June, Richard Menger, M.P.A. ’16, who is normally a professor of neurosurgery at the University of South Alabama, left his hotel at 6 a.m. each morning with three other doctors, all in uniform, and walked 2.3 miles across Manhattan to Bellevue Hospital, where he ran a COVID-19 intensive care unit (ICU).
+From early April to the beginning of June, Richard Menger, M.P.A. ’16, who normally teaches neurosurgery and political science at the University of South Alabama, left his hotel at 6 a.m. each morning with three other doctors, all in uniform, and walked 2.3 miles across Manhattan to Bellevue Hospital, where he ran a COVID-19 intensive care unit (ICU).
 A lieutenant commander in the U.S. Navy Reserve Medical Corps, Menger had responded to a call for navy medical personnel to support New York City’s overwhelmed public-health system.
-Bellevue Hospital’s medical ICU normally averaged 18 patients and had 54 beds, but when Menger arrived there were 150 patients in the ICU; he turned an endoscopy suite into an overflow ICU and worked alongside pediatricians, obstetricians, and eye doctors, all adapting to care for coronavirus patients.
+Bellevue Hospital normally has 18 medical ICU beds and 54 total ICU beds, but when Menger arrived there were 150 patients in need of ICU care; he helped run an endoscopy suite that had been converted into an overflow ICU and worked alongside pediatricians, obstetricians, eye doctors, residents, nurse practitioners, physicians assistants, all adapting to care for coronavirus patients.

 For more than a month, New York City was the pandemic’s epicenter both nationally and globally.
 The city averaged upwards of 5,000 daily cases for much of April and at one point accounted for one-quarter of COVID-19 related deaths in the nation; to date there have been more than 200,000 reported cases in the five boroughs.
 By March it was already clear that federal aid would be necessary to respond to the outbreak, and that relief depended heavily on Department of Defense (DoD) resources and expertise—ranging from thousands of active-duty and reserve military personnel who supported exhausted city workers, to building new hospital spaces to provide much-needed ICU beds.
 At every level of the military’s response and adaptation to this unprecedented crisis, from frontline medical workers like Menger to officials in charge of navigating among a complex web of agencies and stakeholders, Harvard affiliates and alumni played a key role.